kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 .. specialnote:: Technical details

-  - The tinyarray package, one of the dependencies of kwant, implements efficient small arrays.
-It is used internally in kwant for storing small vectors and matrices.
-For performance, it is preferable to define small arrays that are going to be used with kwant using tinyarray.
+  - The Tinyarray package, one of the dependencies of Kwant, implements efficient small arrays.
+It is used internally in Kwant for storing small vectors and matrices.
+For performance, it is preferable to define small arrays that are going to be used with Kwant using Tinyarray.
 However, NumPy would work as well::

         import numpy